VishalShetty3112/Excel-Attrition-Dashboard/README.md

 # Introduction
 The objective of this dashboard is to analyze and understand the patterns and drivers behind employee attrition in our organization.
 The visualizations help HR teams and management to identify areas of concern, enabling data-driven retention strategies.
 It represents an interactive Power BI Dashboard analyzing employee attrition data.
 It helps to  understand why employees leave, which departments or roles are most affected and highlights key trends based on salary, tenure, age, and education.
+The dashboard is designed to: identify key drivers of attrition, assist HR professionals in data-driven decision-making, monitor department-wise and demographic-wise employee retention.

 # 🔍 Dashboard Highlights
 * Total Employees: 1,257